Photo by HS LEE on Unsplash

 Like hundreds of other Washington children removed from their caregivers due to suspected neglect or abuse in recent years, the boys in Pierce County likely spent the night curled up on couches in a state office or — if they were lucky — in a hotel room, supervised by two social workers who must stay up all night.

 Faced with a severe, ongoing shortage of foster parents, the state Children’s Administration has grown desperate.
-To avoid placing children in hotels, it increasingly offers foster parents large sums to keep children from bedtime until breakfast, rather than pay three times as much to keep kids in hotels.
+It increasingly offers foster parents large sums to keep children from bedtime until breakfast, rather than pay three times as much to keep kids in hotels.

 The payment of high per-night fees was first reported by InvestigateWest, Crosscut and KCTS9 last fall.
 Since then, InvestigateWest has learned that the top rate the state is willing to pay has nearly doubled over the last year from $325 to $600.
 And new payment records requested from the state, as well as confidential but incomplete data obtained by InvestigateWest, show that at least a handful of foster families is making a small fortune on the practice.